Early Life

-Daniel Pritzker was born in 1959 to Jay and Marian Pritzker, into a Jewish family.
-He is a grandson of A. N. Pritzker.
-Pritzker graduated from Tufts University in 1981 with a Bachelor of Arts and earned a Juris Doctor from Northwestern University Law School in 1986.
+Daniel Pritzker was born in 1959 to a Jewish family as the son of Jay Pritzker and Marian (née Friend).
+He is a member of the Pritzker family, a dynasty based in Chicago, known for founding Hyatt Hotels and for extensive business enterprises and philanthropic work.
+Daniel graduated from Tufts University in 1981 and earned a Juris Doctor from Northwestern University Law School in 1986.

 Rise to Success